software-assignments-spring2021/spring-2019-food-finder/CONTRIBUTING.md

 ## Project Values and Team Norms
 Our values include:
 - Honesty.
-When we think something could be better, we should let the eachother know.
+When we think something could be better, we should let the each other know.
 - Empathy.
 Everyone is trying their best and we should respect that.
 - Commitment.
 We should do our tasks to the best of our ability.
 - Responsibility.
 When we have been assigned a task, we should own it.